Damn anime fandom, when will you finally realize that light novels are trash and you need to stop hyping them?

 What adds oil to the fire is the sister of the protagonist.
 She is TOTALLY obsessed with her brother, to the point she repeats the word “onii-sama” (translated as super awesome revered brother) at least a dozen times per episode.
 She is basically stalking him and doesn’t want any other girl near him, or any other boy to antagonize him.
 She is so obsessed to the point he has the hots for him.
 It is cringe-worthy if you are not into that, and yet it is one of the running gags of the show.
 IT NEVER GOES AWAY!
 Sadly the ones who hyped this title were all into the exact same things I and many others don't like in the show.
 It is teen escapism in its most basic and silly of forms.
 And it works for those who want all the girls to love them for being special and introverts.
 Sisters included.

 Another thing that makes the show bad is its lack of action.
 For a setting that is all about mages and battles, there is very little actual fighting going on in it.
 The plot is almost entirely about talking and explaining than showing motion.
 For example, there is a scene where we have a duel.
 The battle lasts about 3 seconds, as Tatsuya is as OP as it gets.
-Then the next 15 minutes are spent in explaining how he did it by combining spells and martial arts.
-It may seem like that makes it strategic and smart, but what practically happens is you watching people talking with weird terminology just to explain how that battle was over before it even began.
+The next 15 minutes are spent on explaining how he did it by combining spells and martial arts.
+It may seem like that makes it strategic and smart, but what practically happens is you watching people standing still and talking with weird terminology just to explain how that battle was over before it even began.
 It is simply not fun.
 It is boring, anti-climactic, and it ends with everybody saying how awesome the protagonist is for winning effortlessly.